-- students must wear seat belts, or be in safety seating suitable for the size of the child; - students must use an appropriate booster seat if under 135cm tall; - drivers must be suitably qualified and competent; - parents of students being transported must have signed the appropriate form giving permission for their child(ren) to be driven by other parents or members of staff.
+- 56. students must wear seat belts, or be in safety seating suitable for the size of the child; - 57. students must use an appropriate booster seat if under 135cm tall; - 58. drivers must be suitably qualified and competent; - 59. parents of students being transported must have signed the appropriate form giving permission for their child(ren) to be driven by other parents or members of staff.

-Areas of the school premises in use by contractors must be properly guarded from students.
+Areas of St Martin's Prep premises in use by contractors must be properly guarded from students.
 Guard rails, screens, and other barriers should be used as appropriate.
 Contractors are responsible for:

-- ensuring that students are excluded from the work area; - maintaining barriers in a safe condition; - entering and leaving school premises in a safe manner; - meeting all the requirements of the Health & Safety at Work Act as it applies to the safety of persons.
+- 60. ensuring that students are excluded from the work area; - 61. maintaining barriers in a safe condition; - 62. entering and leaving school premises in a safe manner; - 63. meeting all the requirements of the Health & Safety at Work Act as it applies to the safety of persons.